marco-zambardi/quick-start/Glossary.md

   Contacts that have made a purchase.
 - Do not have an order line
   Contacts that have not made a purchase.

-See [Creating a custom purchases rule](CreatingCustomPurchasesRule) and [Time frame conditions](TimeFrameConditions) for more details.

 <a name="Q"></a>